Vilassar de Mar: A Perfect Day Trip from Barcelona!

 View from our balcony!

 Vilassar de Mar is a small city, so there aren’t tons of hotel options.
 However, there are lots of apartment rentals.
 During our last trip to Vilassar de Mar, we stayed at a beautiful apartment with a direct view of the ocean.
 It was very easy for us to walk to the beach and we had a washer/dryer which was convenient for laundry.
+I liked sitting out on the balcony and admiring the sea.
 We enjoyed our stay at the apartment, and we would recommend it to others!
-(Booking information for the apartment is linked here.)

 One of my favorite things about Vilassar de Mar is the food!
 I wish I could go back there right now just to eat some of my favorite dishes.
 Below I’ve listed a few restaurants that we personally visited.